dagster-io/dagster/docs/docs-beta/docs/guides/project-structure.md

 There are many ways to structure your Dagster project, it can be difficult to know where to start.
 In this guide, we will walk through our recommendations for how to start with organizing your code.
 While these are just our recommendations, feel free to deviate from them as your needs evolve.

-When structuring complex projects, it is important to consider:

-1. The location to add new features is intuitive
-2. Relevant code should be easy to find regardless of familiarity with related business logic
-3. The project can be refactored and organized over time without premature optimizations

-As your experience with Dagster grows, certain aspects of this guide might no longer apply to your use cases, and you may want to change the structure to adapt to your business needs.

 ## What you'll learn

 - How to restructure your project as your code base grows